Veratridine: Mechanism of action and applications

 Veratridine binds at an intracellular site that covers parts of both domain I and domain IV of the voltage-gated sodium ion channel.

 Veratridine acts as a neurotoxin by increasing nerve excitability.
 It binds to binding site 2 on the voltage-gated sodium channels (the same site bound by batrachotoxin, aconitine, and grayanotoxin), leading to persistent activation.
 Veratridine inhibits sodium channel inactivation by shifting the activation threshold toward a more negative potential.
 The resulting influx of Na^{+} also leads to the increase of intracellular Ca^{2+} concentrations, causing the overproduction of reactive oxygen species responsible for neuronal damage.

 Veratridine is readily absorbed through the skin and mucous membranes and through ingestion.
 The tissues most affected are the heart, nerves, and skeletal muscles: main symptoms of veratridine toxicity include severe nausea, bradycardia, hypotension, difficulty breathing, salivation, and muscle weakness.
 Treatment involves the administration of activated charcoal, atropine, and benzodiazepines (if the affected individual is seizing).

 Veratridine's ability to depolarize cells by affecting sodium channels lends it its applicability as a neuropharmacological tool for the study of electrical properties of nerve and muscle fibers.
 It has also been tested as a treatment for myasthenia gravis, in light of its potential to increase muscle responses to motor neuron stimulation.

 Furthermore, this compound has recently been reported to increase sperm progressive motility (although it does not produce hyperactivation by itself).
 It has the potential of enhancing protein tyrosine phosphorylation, which takes place during capacitation, and its effects are inhibited in the presence of lidocaine and tetrodotoxin.

 Veratridine has not been reported to have any effect on the acrosome reaction on its own, but it is able to block the progesterone-induced acrosome reaction.
 Moreover, veratridine has the effect of turning the membrane potential to a more positive one and also modifies the effect of progesterone on [Ca^{2+}]i and sperm membrane potential.

 The activation of Na_{v}1.8 is a key point in Veratradine's mechanism of action and, consequently, this sodium ion channel coordinates the effects of this compound.
-Veratradine also activates additional Nav channels.
+Veratradine also activates additional Na_{V} channels.
 These facts contribute to support the importance of these Veratradine-sensitive proteins in the regulation of mature sperm function, such as human sperm fertility acquisition regulating motility, capacitation and the progesterone-induced acrosome reaction.

+Veratridine has been synthetically modified to introduce a photoswitchable azobenzene group (azoveratridine) that allows controlling the Na_{V} potentiating activity with light in neurons and cardiac cells.
+Using this method, further late-stage modifications are possible, including the introduction of fluorescent and radioactive tags.